 Indemnification and liability waivers: Often vendors will have such language in their contracts.

 With so many details involved in the planning of weddings, it’s easy to quickly sign off on a contract without looking closely at it (particularly these days, when it’s so easy to provide an electronic signature).
 But it’s extremely important to pay attention to the language that you’re agreeing to.
 And make sure that you retain copies of every contract, signed by all parties, for your records (this goes for any addendums, amendments, and modifications to the contract, as well).
-Don’t just sign and forget about your wedding paperwork; you never know when something will come up and you need to refer to it.
+Whether you're booking a wedding photographer in Phoenix or a florist in Los Angeles, don’t just sign and forget about your wedding paperwork; you never know when something will come up and you need to refer to it.